-The Shropshire-based Cornovii Grove, with the British Druid Order and many fine helpers, have built a 22ft diameter roundhouse.
+The Worcestershire -based Cornovii Grove, with the British Druid Order and many fine helpers, have built a 22ft diameter roundhouse.
 It offers a beautiful, magical venue for retreats, ceremonies, workshops, talks and bardic performances.

 The Wild Ways Stone Circle construction was completed in August 2010.
 It is a 'site specific' circle.
 This means we have planned the circle to compliment certain stories and features of the area.